 \subsection{Ball Dynamics}

-The launch device is shown in Fig.~\ref{fig_shooting_device}(b).
-It consists of three components: a friction wheel, a servo trigger, and a spring deliverer.
-The spring deliverer pushes the balls toward the servo trigger.
-The servo trigger intercepts the balls from launch, and when it is time to launch, the servo arm oscillates, sending the ball to the friction wheel.
-The friction wheel, rotating at a constant angular speed, quickly launches the ball through friction.

-The geometric relationship between the ball and the friction wheel is illustrated in Fig.~\ref{fig_shooting_device}(b) Assuming the vertical distance from the center of the friction wheel to the center of the launch tube is \( l \), the radius of the friction wheel and the ball are \( r_f \) and \( r_b \), respectively, the rotational speed of the friction wheel is \( \omega_f \).
-The ball's relative launch speed and angular velocity can be calculated by
+The launch device comprises a spring deliverer, a servo trigger, and a friction wheel (as shown in Fig.~\ref{fig_shooting_device}(b)).
+The spring feeds balls to the servo, which releases them on command; the friction wheel then launches the ball via high-speed rotation.
+Let $l$ be the vertical distance from the friction wheel center to the launch tube center, \( r_f \) and \( r_b \) are the radius of the friction wheel and the ball, respectively, and the rotational speed of the friction wheel is \( \omega_f \).
+The ball's launch speed and angular velocity are